-The emphasis of the facilities inventory is on public facilities, however if private or NGO facilities are a primary provider of AIDS-related services, the inventory is carried out in these facilities as well.
-A list of all public facilities (and all others, if available) and the AIDS-related services they provide was first obtained through interviews with the National AIDS Program Coordinators in each country.
+The emphasis of the facilities inventory is on public facilities.
+However, if private or NGO facilities are a primary provider of AIDS-related services, the inventory is carried out in these facilities as well.
+A list of all public facilities (and all others, if available) and the AIDS-related services they provide in each country were first obtained through interviews with the National AIDS Program Coordinator.